GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Related Work

-The shortcoming of the previous mentioned works is the inefficient encoding of inter-modal relations at a later stage in a model and use of simple concatenation operator on the modalities, which could result in information loss.
-Specifically, this occurs as these approaches do not consider the inter-modalities relations explicitly.
-Moreover, existing works mentioned above lack efficient fusion of multimodal features \cite{wang2020fake}.
+Moreover, the existing works mentioned above lack an efficient fusion of multimodal features \cite{wang2020fake}.
 However, the authors in \cite{wu2021multimodal} presented a multimodal co-attention networks model in their fake news detection work, which takes care of inter modalities relations by fusing multiple modalities using co-attention maps at the cost of having a complex model.
-Furthermore, research \cite{peng2019cm} illustrates why it is necessary and challenging to bridge the heterogeneity gap caused due to inconsistent distributions and representations of various modalities.
-To address this issue, they employed cross-modal joint distribution of Generative Adversarial Networks to correlate different modalities.
+Peng et. al. \cite{peng2019cm} illustrate why it is necessary and challenging to bridge the heterogeneity gap caused due to inconsistent distributions and representations of various modalities.